 Price in India

 This new car from Tata Motors will be placed between Nexon and the Harrier.
-The Blackbird will be priced somewhere between Rs 9 to Rs 15 Lakh on-road price.
+The Blackbird will be priced somewhere between Rs 9 to Rs 15 lakh (on-road, Mumbai).
 The car could be seen on Indian roads by the end of 2022 or early 2023.